-Action O53: Underway biogeochemistry observations .
-Action Sustaining current trans-basin sampling lines of pCO_2 , and extend the coverage to priority areas regions by starting new lines to (see GCOS-195, page 137).
-Implement routine pCO_2 measurements on research vessels.
-Develop and deploy a global ship-based reference network of robust autonomous in situ instrumentation for Ocean biogeochemical ECVs.
-Benefit Enables routine observations of multiple surface Ocean Biogeochemical ECVs, leading to improved coverage.
-Timeframe Plan and implement a global network of SOOP vessels equipped with instrumentation by 2020.
-Who Parties' national ocean research agencies in association with the GOOS Biogeochemistry Panel, IOCCP, in consultation with JCOMM OCG.
-Performance Indicator Improved flow of data to SOCAT.
-Pilot project implemented; progress towards global coverage with consistent measurements as determined by number of ships with calibrated sensors providing quality data.
-Annual Cost 10-30M US\$
+Action O53: Underway biogeochemistry observations Action Sustain current trans-basin sampling lines of pCO_2 and extend the coverage to priority areas by starting new lines (see GCOS-195, page 137); implement routine pCO_2 measurements on research vessels; develop and deploy a global ship-based reference network of robust autonomous in situ instrumentation for Ocean biogeochemical ECVs Benefit Enables routine observations of multiple surface Ocean biogeochemical ECVs, leading to improved coverage Time frame Plan and implement a global network of SOOP vessels equipped with instrumentation by 2020 Who Parties' national ocean research agencies in association with the GOOS Biogeochemistry Panel, IOCCP, in consultation with JCOMM OCG.
+Performance indicator Improved flow of data to SOCAT; pilot project implemented; progress towards global coverage with consistent measurements as determined by number of ships with calibrated sensors providing quality data Annual cost US\$ 10-30 million

-Action O54: Continuous Plankton Recorder Surveys Action Implement, global Continuous Plankton Recorder surveys.
-Benefit Towards global transects of surface zooplankton, plankton species diversity and variability, plus an indicator of phytoplankton productivity.
-Timeframe Who Parties' national research agencies, through the Global Alliance of CPR Surveys and the GOOS Biology and Ecosystems Panel.
-Performance Indicator Continuation and of sustained global CPR according to plan.
-Annual Cost 10-30M US\$
+Action O54: Continuous plankton recorder surveys Action Implement, global CPR surveys Benefit Towards global transects of surface zooplankton, plankton species diversity and variability, plus an indicator of phytoplankton productivity Time frame 2026, review progress by 2021 Who Parties' national research agencies, through GACS and the GOOS Biology and Ecosystems Panel Performance Indicator Continuation and of sustained global CPR according to plan Annual cost US\$ 10-30 million

-Action O55: Maintain tide gauges Action Implement and maintain a set of gauges based on the GLOSS Core Network (approximately 300 tide gauges) with geocentrically-located high-accuracy gauges; ensure continuous acquisition, real-time exchange and archiving of high-frequency data.
-Build a consistent time-series, including historical sea-level records, with all regional and local tide gauge measurements referenced to the same global geodetic reference system.
-Benefit The GLOSS Core Network is the backbone serving the multiple missions that GLOSS is called on to serve.
+Action O55: Maintain tide gauges Action Implement and maintain a set of gauges based on the GLOSS Core Network (approximately 300 tide gauges) with geocentrically located, high-accuracy gauges; ensure continuous acquisition, real-time exchange and archiving of high-frequency data; build a consistent time series, including historical sealevel records, with all regional and local tide-gauge measurements referenced to the same global geodetic reference system Benefit The GLOSS Core Network is the backbone serving the multiple missions that GLOSS is called on to serve.
 Not all core stations serve every mission and not all stations for a given mission are part of the core.
 The Core Network serves to set standards and is intended to serve as the example for the development of regional networks.
 The GLOSS climate set serves to put the short altimetry record into a proper context, serves as the ground truth for the developing satellite dataset, and also provides continuity if climate capable altimetry missions have interruptions in the future.
-Timeframe Continuous.
-Who Parties' national agencies, coordinated through GLOSS of JCOMM.
-Performance Indicator Data availability at International Data Centres, global coverage, number of capacity-building projects.
-Annual Cost 1-10M US\$
+Time frame Continuous.
+Who Parties' national agencies, coordinated through JCOMM-GLOSS of Performance indicator Data availability at international data centres, global coverage, number of capacity-building projects Annual cost US\$ 1-10 million

-Action O56: Developing a global glider observing system Action Design and begin implementation of a globally-distributed network of multi-disciplinary glider missions across the continental shelf seas to open-ocean as part of a glider Reference coastal-open ocean observation network.
-Benefit Multi-disciplinary high-frequency observations enabling us to link open ocean and coastal environments, and cross shelf exchange of properties.
-Timeframe Framework and plan developed by 2020.
-Who National research programmes coordinated by the Global Glider program and GOOS.
-Performance Indicator Published internationally-agreed plan and, implementation of sustained coastal boundary -open ocean sections.
-Annual Cost 10-30M US\$
+Action O56: Developing a global glider observing system Action Design and begin implementation of a globally distributed network of multi-disciplinary glider missions across the continental shelf seas to the open ocean as part of a glider reference coastal-open ocean observation network Benefit Multi-disciplinary, high-frequency observations enabling the linkage of open ocean and coastal environments and cross-shelf exchange of properties Time frame Framework and plan developed by 2020 Who National research programmes coordinated by the global glider programme and GOOS Performance indicator Published, internationally agreed plan and implementation of sustained coastal boundary-open ocean sections Annual cost US\$ 10-30 million